Our Animals

 Chickens

 We have a small flock of laying hens that lay huge, tasty eggs.
-We also own a few guinea fowl who serve as guard animals, pest control, and also lay small eggs.
 We have enough eggs to feed ourselves, Fare Share Market and a few local customers.

 Kalyn Lamb Maine